McDonald’s Plans To Add More Ordering Kiosks Because Customers Buy More From A Machine Than A Person

 — Wily Global (@wilyglobal) June 8, 2018

-Just yesterday, the fast food giant came under fire after a woman reported to find a rodent in her food.
-Fox News shares that 18-year-old Beth Waller claims that she found a dead mouse after she bite into her McChicken sandwich.
+Just yesterday, the fast food giant came under fire after a woman reported finding a rodent in her food.
+Fox News shares that 18-year-old Beth Waller claims that she found a dead mouse after she bit into her McChicken sandwich.

 “I had only had a couple of bites and it didn’t taste right — there was a funny taste so I knew something wasn’t right,” Waller told the outlet.

 The store was located across the pond in Doncaster, England and was not a location in the United States.
-Since McDonalds has found out about the incident, they have reached out to Waller and told her that they plan to investigate the incident but also say that judging from the pictures, it appears to be a blood vessel from the chicken and not a rodent.
+Since McDonald’s has found out about the incident, they have reached out to Waller and told her that they plan to investigate the incident but also say that judging from the pictures, it appears to be a blood vessel from the chicken and not a rodent.